Logia: Papias of Hierapolis

 Modern scholars are divided on what Papias actually meant, especially with regard to the logia he ascribes to Matthew, and what underlying historical facts this testimony alludes to.
-Some see this logia as referring still to the Old Testament, thus a collection of prophecies and prooftexts regarding Jesus.
-Others still hold that Papias is speaking of a now-lost collection of sayings, noting that canonical gospel of Matthew is especially focused on the sayings of Jesus.
-Others, noting how in the account of Mark, the parallel to "things said or done by the Lord" requires the meaning of logia at least to be extended to deeds, see Papias as referring to some account more closely resembling the canonical Gospels.
-Still others hold that Papias was indeed referring to the canonical Gospels as we know them—arguably even using logia in the sense of Scriptures, and "dominical logia" as an early term for "Gospels"—and that the account of Papias thus amounts to our earliest testimony of their existence and recognition.
+Although some scholars have doubted the Elder’s supposition of Peter’s involvement in Mark’s composition, his attribution of the canonical gospel to John Mark is largely accepted.

-Another point of controversy surrounds the statement that Matthew wrote in the "Hebrew dialect", which in the Greek could refer to either Hebrew or Aramaic.
-Some, noting that "dialect" could mean not only language but also, in a technical sense, style, understand Papias to be referring to a Greek language gospel but written in a Semitic style.
-Others hold that Matthew wrote a Semitic-language work first, before producing a Greek recension recognized as canonical Matthew.
+Another point of controversy surrounds the statement that Matthew wrote in the "Hebrew dialect", which in Greek could refer to either Hebrew or Aramaic.
+Some, noting that "dialect" could mean not only a language, or a sub-variant ("dialect" in the modern English sense) of some language, but also, in a technical sense, style, understand Papias to be referring to a Greek language gospel but written in a Semitic style.
+Others hold that Matthew wrote a Semitic-language work first, before producing a Greek recension recognized as canonical Matthew; Josephus also wrote an Aramaic version of The Jewish War, though both the current gospel of Matthew and the War are not translations from Hebrew or Aramaic.
 Still others hold that whatever lost work Matthew allegedly wrote—whether a collection of sayings, the Gospel according to the Hebrews, or a prototype of canonical Matthew—was composed in Semitic but translated freely into Greek by others.
 And some regard Papias as simply mistaken and telling nothing of value.